microsoft/openpaimarketplace/README.md

 ---

-A marketplace which stores data and job templates of openpai.
+A marketplace which stores data and job templates of OpenPAI.
 Users could use openpaimarketplace to share their jobs or run-and-learn others' sharing job.

 ## Components